 As your application for naturalisation is based on your marriage to or civil partnership with an Irish citizen, you will need to produce the documents needed to show your spouse’s or civil partner's status and evidence of your marital or civil partner status (for example, birth or naturalisation certificate of Irish spouse, marriage or civil registration certificate).
 In the application form your spouse or civil partner must complete a sworn affidavit that you are living together as husband and wife or civil partners.

 As well as these documents, you must produce documents relevant to your financial and employment status (payslips for the previous 3 months, bank statements for the previous 3 months) and confirmation of your income tax situation.

 You should only send copies of the above documents with your application form.
-The copies of birth, marriage, civil partnership and divorce certificates must be certified copies.
-Certified copies are photocopies of original documents which are made and certified by a solicitor, notary public, Commissioner for Oaths or Peace Commissioner.
+The copies of birth, marriage, civil partnership and divorce certificates must be certified documents.
 You will be expected to produce the original documents for inspection at a later stage during the examination of your application.